-When moving from the present position to the auxiliary point P_H the TNC does not check whether the programmed contour will be damaged.
+When moving from the present position to the auxiliary point $P_H$ the TNC does not check whether the programmed contour will be damaged.
 Use the test graphics to check.

-With the APPR LT, APPR LN and APPR CT functions, the TNC moves the tool from the present position to the auxiliary point P_H at the feed rate that was last programmed.
-With the APPR LCT function, the TNC moves to the auxiliary point P_H at the feed rate programmed with the APPR block.
+With the APPR LT, APPR LN and APPR CT functions, the TNC moves the tool from the actual position to the auxiliary point $P{\rm H}$ at the feed rate that was last programmed.
+With the APPR LCT function, the TNC moves to the auxiliary point $P{\rm H}$ at the feed rate programmed with the APPR block.
 If no feed rate is programmed before the approach block, the TNC generates an error message.